cxdomi/cxdomi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate student Master of Arts in Public History Program, War and Society Concentration, Wright State University, '26.
+subtitle: Graduate Student, Master of Arts in Public History Program, War and Society Concentration, Wright State University, '26.

 profile:
   align: left